 Have you ever thought up a brilliant idea and began to investigate it, only to find out that another business has already started with that exact same idea?
 This happens daily to many people, but do not be discouraged.
 The marketplace is huge and can support a number of businesses providing the same service.
 Look at petrol stations and dry cleaners as an example.
-So, get to know the market your market.
+So, get to know the people in your market.
 How many competitors are there?
 What do they offer?
 What have the trends been in the industry?
 What might be the future trends and predicted growth/decline of the industry?
-Are there any benchmarks you can base your business performance on, such as profit margins, expected turnover per business size, and so on?
+Are there any benchmarks you can base your business performance on, such as profit margins, expected turnover per the business size, and so on?
 Once you have a broader picture of the market you are entering into, you will be better equipped to handle and maximize your potential business growth.

 Step 5 – Know your customer

-Without doubt, this is one of the most important aspects of running a business.
+Without a doubt, this is one of the most important aspects of running a business.
 You must know your customer.
 For the most part, products or services that are not a necessity, and where there are a number of suppliers for the same item, your customer will buy on emotion.
 Understanding and defining why they do what they do is the key to success.
 There may be a number of factors that are common amongst your target audience for your business services.
 By researching and finding out what these are, you will be able to see what areas you can focus on where there is a need, and what areas will not interest them.
-Write down what your ideal customer will look like, behave like and want from you.
+Write down what your ideal customer will look like, behave like, and want from you.
 Seeing your business through their eyes will help to highlight your strengths and any weaknesses you might have.

 Step 6 – Research the demand for your business

 It is important to know what the demand is for your product, before spending large amounts of capital on your business.
 Do not go off your gut instinct as to whether there are droves of people waiting to buy your product.
-The simple rule is this if the demand exceeds supply, business will be great.
+The simple rule is this if the demand exceeds supply, the business will be great.
 If supply exceeds demand, your business will eventually die.
 A saturated market can only support a few businesses, and often these organizations have a USP clearly defined that helps them stand out from the rest.
-Secondary research can be conducted from your home (via the Internet), the library and some government offices, that can help you ascertain the levels of demand for your product or service.
+Secondary research can be conducted from your home (via the Internet), the library, and some government offices, that can help you ascertain the levels of demand for your product or service.
 Primary research talking to your target audience and gathering the data yourself may be needed.
-This is by far the better option of finding out the results know, rather than spending your savings and capital on a business that gives a low or negative return in the future! .
+This is by far the better option of finding out the results know, rather than spending your savings and capital on a business that gives a low or negative return in the future!

 Step 7 – Set your marketing goals